Wedding Photographers of Indianapolis, Indiana

 Elopement Photographers for Small Indiana Weddings

 Shooting an elopement or small Indianapolis wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any city hall, civil ceremony, small, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any pop-up, themed, secret, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your boutique, outdoor, religious, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your unique, modern, romantic, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Indianapolis Couples

 I have shot everything from weddings in the cornfields of rural Illinois to a World Series at Fenway Park, all in search of the perfect moment.
 I started my award-winning photojournalism career in Boston shooting for The Boston Herald, Red Sox and Harvard University and have been shooting weddings and events here in Chicago since 2011.
 I love shooting weddings because I love telling stories.
 Few events lend themselves such an obvious beginning, middle and end as weddings and fewer still feature wily grandmothers teaching The Wobble to their grandchildren or the quiet smile of a proud father.
 I capture great moments and tell unforgettable stories.
 Let me tell yours.
 [Chicago Wedding Photographer]